Battle of Chickamauga: Planning the Union advance

-Crossing the Tennessee
+Crossing the Tennessee River

 Rosecrans ordered his army to move on August 16.
 The difficult road conditions meant a full week passed before they reached the Tennessee River Valley.
 They encamped while engineers made preparations for crossing the river.
 Meanwhile, Rosecrans's deception plan was underway.
 Col. John T. Wilder of the XIV Corps moved his mounted infantry brigade (the Lightning Brigade, which first saw prominence at Hoover's Gap) to the north of Chattanooga.
 His men pounded on tubs and sawed boards, sending pieces of wood downstream, to make the Confederates think that rafts were being constructed for a crossing north of the city.
 His artillery, commanded by Capt.
 Eli Lilly, bombarded the city from Stringer's Ridge for two weeks, an operation sometimes known as the Second Battle of Chattanooga.
 The deception worked and Bragg was convinced that the Union crossing would be above the city, in conjunction with Burnside's advancing Army of the Ohio from Knoxville.

 The first crossing of the Tennessee River was accomplished by the XX Corps at Caperton's Ferry, 4 miles from Stevenson on August 29, where construction began on a 1,250-foot pontoon bridge.
 The second crossing, of the XIV Corps, was at Shellmound, Tennessee, on August 30.
 They were quickly followed by most of the XXI Corps.
 The fourth crossing site was at the mouth of Battle Creek, Tennessee, where the rest of the XIV Corps crossed on August 31.
 Without permanent bridges, the Army of the Cumberland could not be supplied reliably, so another bridge was constructed at Bridgeport by Maj.
 Gen. Philip Sheridan's division, spanning 2700 ft in three days.
 Virtually all of the Union army, other than elements of the Reserve Corps kept behind to guard the railroad, had safely crossed the river by September 4.
 They faced more mountainous terrain and road networks that were just as treacherous as the ones they had already traversed.

 The Confederate high command was concerned about this development and took steps to reinforce the Army of Tennessee.
 General Joseph E. Johnston's army dispatched on loan two weak divisions (about 9,000 men) from Mississippi under Maj.
 Gen. John C. Breckinridge and Maj.
 Gen. William H. T. Walker by September 4, and General Robert E. Lee dispatched a corps under Lt.
 Gen. James Longstreet from the Army of Northern Virginia.
 Only five brigades (about 5,000 effectives) from two of Longstreet's divisions arrived in time for the second day of the Battle of Chickamauga on September 20.